esp8266/Arduino/readme.txt

 * Fixing bug in Ethernet library that interfered with use of pins 8 and 9.
 * Originating each outgoing network connection from a different port (in the Client class of the Ethernet library).
 Thanks to Paul and joquer.
-* Modifying the core, libraries, and bootloader source to support the ATmega328, but not yet including it in boards menu.
 * Updating ATmega168 bootloader to work with standard distributions of avrdude (responding to signature requests made with the universal SPI command) and correctly store EEPROM data.
 Thanks to ladyada.